israkir/telemetry-simulator/docs/telemetry-trace-schema.md

 ### 2.2 Resource Object

 Resource attributes identify the emitting service and environment (OTEL resource).
-All spans in this file share the same resource shape.
-Semconv defines first-class and metadata categories; below are the keys present in `traces.jsonl`:
+All spans share the same resource shape.
+Semconv defines first-class and metadata categories; below are the keys present in simulator output (prefix may be `gentoro` or your `VENDOR`):

 | Key | Type | Semconv | Example / Description |
 |-----|------|---------|------------------------|